dmarc3/vscode-nastran/README.md

     &nbsp;
     ![Documentation Hover Example](./resources/documentation_hover.gif)

 3. Include file hierarchy tree view for easy navigation of model.
-Open top level `Nastran` run deck and run command to parse include paths and generate tree view.
+Open top level `Nastran` run deck and run command (keybound to `F7`) to parse include paths and generate tree view.
 Command tied to "refresh" button on view.

     &nbsp;
     ![Include Hierarchy Example](./resources/include_hierarchy.gif)

-4. "Find All" command (keybound to `ALT + F`) to search model for all substring occurences and provide hyperlink to location in model.
+4. "Find All" command (keybound to `ALT + F`) to search model for all substring occurrences and provide hyperlink to location in model.

     &nbsp;
     ![Find All Example](./resources/find_command.gif)